 - We are living longer which is putting a strain on our pensions, the cost of social care and personal savings

-- Interest-only mortgage terms coming to an end and customers may have a financial shortfall – We recently partnered with Yorkshire building Society helping to ensure that their customers benefit from the widest range of financial solutions
+- When Interest-only mortgage terms come to an end customers may have a financial shortfall.
+We recently partnered with Yorkshire building Society helping to ensure that their customers benefit from the widest range of financial solutions

-- First time buyers struggling to buy their first home, and parents/ grandparents wanting to lend a helping hand.
-According to research from L&G, the bank of mum and dad will help fund property purchases worth about £75bn this year.
+- First time buyers are struggling to buy their first home, and parents/ grandparents want to lend a helping hand.
+According to research from L&G, the bank of Mum and Dad will help fund property purchases worth about £75bn this year.